 It goes through the airline you’re flying with, which will print a PreCheck symbol on your boarding pass if you’re approved.
 Your airline doesn’t participate in PreCheck?
 Sorry, you’re out of luck.

 However, all of the major domestic airlines and even many of the small U.S. carriers are included.
 More international airlines are joining the program each year.
-All told, 73 airlines currently participate in PreCheck.
+All told, more than 70 airlines currently participate in PreCheck.

 Here’s the full list as of publication: